 An endodontist is a dentist who has specialized in treating and handling dental problems that involve the nerve tissue and blood vessels located inside the tooth.
-If the tooth pulp, containing nerves, vessels, lymphatic tissue, and fibrous tissue, becomes diseased or injured, endodontic treatment is required to save the tooth.
+If the tooth pulp, which contains nerves, vessels, lymphatic tissue, and fibrous tissue, becomes diseased or injured, endodontic treatment is required to save it.

 After completing four years of dental school, endodontists complete an extra two or more years of specialty postgraduate training through a hospital or university-based program accredited by the American Dental Association (ADA).

-With the lengthy education that an endodontist receives, they are able to perform all aspects of endodontic therapy, including:
+With the lengthy education that an endodontist receives, he or she is able to perform all aspects of endodontic therapy, including:

 - Diagnosis and treatment of dental pain

 - Treatment of traumatic dental injuries